RizhaoCai/PyTorch_ONNX_TensorRT/README.md

 # PyTorch_ONNX_TensorRT
 A tutorial that show how could you build a TensorRT engine from a PyTorch Model with the help of ONNX.
 Please kindly star this project if you feel it helpful.

+# News
+A dynamic_shape_example (batch size dimension) is added.
+Just run `python3 dynamic_shape_example.py`

+This example should be run on TensorRT 7.x.
+I find that this repo is a bit out-of-date since there are some API changes from TensorRT 5.0 to TensorRT 7.x.
+I will put sometime in a near future to make it compatible.

 # Environment
 0. Ubuntu 16.04 x86_64, CUDA 10.0